Books

 You will be expected to attend and to contribute to the wide range of research seminars, conferences and workshops organised by the division and faculty.
 You will also have access to specialist training courses offered by the Bodleian Libraries and IT Services.
 Your supervisor will advise you on what seminars will be more beneficial for your chosen research area.
 You can attend any lectures, across the University, that you wish to (subject to any specific restrictions), and we encourage students to take advantage of this and explore areas outside of their specific research topic.

-The faculty's research degrees are not available by distance learning.
-Although there will be no requirement to reside in Oxford, part-time research students must attend the University on a regular basis (particularly in term-time: October and November, mid-January to mid-March, and late April to mid-June) for supervision, study, research seminars and skills training, to ensure a comprehensive integration into the faculty's and University's research culture and with their full-time peer groups.
+Although there will be no requirement to live in Oxford, part-time research students must attend the University on a regular basis in term-time for supervision, study, research seminars and skills training, to ensure a comprehensive integration into the faculty's and University's research culture and with their full-time peer groups.
+You must be able to devote two to three days a week to your research.
+The faculty appreciates that part-time research students will have non-standard attendance and work patterns, and research may be concentrated into certain periods rather then spread out evenly.
 The dates of attendance will be determined by mutual agreement with your supervisor.

 Supervision